Last Updated: October 23, 2020

-“Personal Data” is any information that can be used to identify an individual, and may include, but is not limited to, for example, name, address, email address, phone number, login information (account number, password), marketing preferences, social media account information, IP addresses, location data (if combined with other identifiers), personal identification numbers (passport numbers, social security numbers, etc.), photos, video footage with your likeness, audio recordings, payment card number, criminal record, educational and professional records, and any form of biometric, health, genetic, racial, religion, political affiliation, gender-based, sexual preference, age-related, or other identifying personal data.
+“Personal Data” is any information that can be used to identify an individual, and may include, but is not limited to: name, address, email address, phone number, login information (account number, password), marketing preferences, social media account information, IP addresses, location data (if combined with other identifiers), personal identification numbers (passport numbers, social security numbers, etc.), photos, video footage with your likeness, audio recordings, payment card number, criminal record, educational and professional records, and any form of biometric, health, genetic, racial, religion, political affiliation, gender-based, sexual preference, age-related, or other identifying personal data.
 If we link other data with your personal information, we will treat that linked data as Personal Data.
 We also collect Personal Data from trusted third-party sources and engage third parties to collect Personal Data to assist us.

 Our Site may contain links to other websites, applications and services maintained by third parties.
 The information practices of such other services, or of social media networks that host our branded social media pages, are governed by third parties’ privacy statements, which we encourage you to review to better understand those third parties’ privacy practices.

-Singularity acts as a “data controller” (defined terms used that are not otherwise defined in the Policy are defined terms used in the EU General Data Protection Regulation (“GDPR”)) with respect to the Personal Data that it collects, uses, accesses, and stores under this Policy.
+Singularity acts as a “data controller” (as that term is defined in the EU General Data Protection Regulation (“GDPR”)) with respect to the Personal Data that it collects, uses, accesses, and stores under this Policy.
 For more information on the GDPR, please go to https://gdpr-info.eu/.

 We may collect a variety of information, including Personal Data, about you as you use our Sites and Solutions and interact with us.
 A summary of what we collect and how we use the Personal Data associated with our Sites and Solutions is compiled for your convenience below.
-For additional information regarding the Personal Data we typically collect and how we use it by Site and Solution family, please download the SU Personal Data Usage document.
+For additional information regarding the Personal Data we typically collect and how we use it by Site and Solution family, please view the SU Personal Data Usage document.